0-steve/bea_etl/README.md

 ## Asyncio

 Asyncio allows for asynchronous execution of python code, useful for IO bound tasks.
-In this example, Asyncio will be combined with Aiohttp to extract data from BEA's API for a hundred endpoints related to employee compensation, personal consumption expenditures, personal income, & disposable income.
+In this example, Asyncio will be combined with Aiohttp to extract data from BEA's API for a hundred endpoints related to employee compensation, personal consumption expenditures, personal income, disposable income, employment, population, GDP, real GDP, and wages + salaries.

 Install [Asyncio](https://pypi.org/project/asyncio/) & [Aiohttp](https://pypi.org/project/aiohttp/) with `pip`